Mstackh/personal-website/content/home/projects.md

       tag: Parental Disability Pathways to Adult Mental Health
     - name: Parenting in Early Life and Children's Health Lifestyle Trajectories
       tag: Parenting in Early Life and Children's Health Lifestyle Trajectories
+    - name: Work from CAnD3 Fellowship
+    - tag: Work from CAnD3 Fellowship

 design:
   # Choose how many columns the section has.
 Valid values: '1' or '2'.